-New development, alterations and changes of use should be satisfactory in terms of its impact, both on and off site.
+New development, alterations and changes of use should be satisfactory in terms of itstheir impact, both on and off site.
 Development which accords with other relevant policies will be permitted where it;

-- (i) provides a safe and secure environment, accessible by all; - (ii) does not have unacceptable effects on ecosystems services or key townscape and landscape characteristics; - (iii) includes adequate provision for drainage and sewage disposal; - (iv) makes adequate provision for refuse and recycling; - (v) facilitates and does not constrain the future development of adjacent sites, where appropriate; - (vi) provides sufficient amenity and recreational space for users; - (vii) does not have an unacceptable adverse impact on adjoining land, uses or property by reason of overlooking, overshadowing or by being overbearing; - (viii) does not cause unacceptable levels of pollution to neighbours by means of noise, smell, dust or other pollution; - (ix) provides only for lighting that is not visually intrusive on the surrounding area. - 6.4.25 Developments should provide a safe and secure environment.
-The design and layout of developments should encourage permeability to reduce dead areas and facilitate natural surveillance of public spaces.
-The principles of 'Secured by Design' should be followed.
-Spaces should be appropriately lit to minimise the fear of crime.
-However, a balance must be struck between lighting for safety and the aesthetic design of such lighting.
-Lighting needs to be appropriate to the character of the surrounding area, policy DM19 deals with light pollution. - 6.4.26 Buildings and the external environment should be accessible to all members of the community.
-Routes and access points should be designed with this in mind.
-The needs of those with limited mobility and sensory problems should be considered in the planning and detailed design of developments.
-Necessary facilities and physical structures, installations or alterations that are required to facilitate access should be incorporated, whilst having regard to their appearance and impact on the surrounding environment. - 6.4.27 Alterations to the environment will have an impact on the performance of the elements that provide 'ecosystem services' (see Glossary).
-Recognising this, it is important to ensure that the benefits of the service are preserved and enhanced as much as possible.
-Services include productive and nutrient-rich soils, clean water and air.
-Developments should therefore seek to retain the best and most versatile agricultural land and avoid flooding, water
+- (i) provides a safe and secure environment, accessible by all; - (ii) does not have unacceptable effects on ecosystems services, or key townscape and or landscape characteristics, or on heritage assets; - (iii) includes adequate provision for drainage and sewage disposal; - (iv) makes adequate provision for refuse and recycling; - (v) facilitates and does not constrain the future development of adjacent sites, where appropriate; - (vi) provides sufficient amenity and recreational space for users; - (vii) does not have an unacceptable adverse impact on adjoining land, uses or property by reason of overlooking, overshadowing or by being overbearing; - (viii) does not cause unacceptable levels of pollution to neighbours by means of noise, smell, dust or other pollution; - (ix) provides only for lighting that is not visually intrusive on the surrounding area.

+High speed broadband connection, or provision for its future connection, will be sought in association with all new residential and business developments.